skip to main content

 How fast is Starlink internet?

-Despite these drops in speed, the biggest advantage of Starlink’s technology is not its download speeds, but its low latency.
+The biggest advantage of Starlink’s technology is not its download speeds, but its low latency.
 Latency is the amount of time it takes for a signal to travel from one computer to another and back again.
-GSO satellites like those used by Viasat and Hughesnet are located in geosynchronous orbit, far from the surface of the Earth.
+GSO satellites like those used by Viasat and HughesNet are located in geosynchronous orbit, far from the surface of the Earth.
 Even traveling at the speed of light, it takes a relatively long time (for an internet signal) to get to these satellites and back.
 This delay makes it hard to do any real-time activity, such as playing online games or using video chat.

-The LEO satellites that Starlink uses orbit much closer to the Earth, reducing the distance that signals need to travel, thus providing much lower latency than other satellites can possibly achieve.
+Starlink has made notable advancements that have made it possible for satellite internet customers to enjoy low latency.
+The LEO satellites that Starlink uses orbit much closer to the Earth, reducing the distance that signals need to travel, thus providing much lower latency than other satellites can possibly achieve—now that’s innovative.

 Can you watch TV on Starlink?